-Japanese Beetle (Popillia japonica) Population Discovered in Washington County
+Japanese Beetles (Popillia japonica) in Oregon

 Because of the highly visible damage Japanese beetles cause to turf and ornamentals, the overuse of chemical controls is a real concern.
 ODA, along with partner organizations, has plans in place to limit and control the spread of this destructive, invasive beetle.

 Japanese Beetles in Oregon Extension publication: https://catalog.extension.oregonstate.edu/em9158

 If you suspect that you have an infestation, do not apply pesticides yourself.
 Instead, call the Oregon Invasives Hotline at 1-866-INVADER to report Japanese beetle.